PatrickFreyy/PlanIt/docs/srs.md

 ### 3.1 Functionality
 This section will explain the different use cases, you could see in the Use Case Diagram, and their functionality.
 Until December we plan to implement:
-Markup : * Calender with different views
+* Calender with different views
 * Appointments
 * Add/remove
 * Warning, if there is no break
 * Allow to add description to the appointment
 * Implement categories

 •	Calender with different views
 •	Appointments